Chromosome 15q trisomy

-Chromosome 15q duplication is an extremely rare genetic disorder in which there is an excess copy of a segment of DNA found on the long ("q") arm of human chromosome 15.
-As a result, affected cells contain a total of 3 copies of the duplicated bases, instead of the usual 2 copies - one inherited from the mother and one from the father - found in a normal human diploid genome.
+Chromosome 15q duplication is a large and heterogeneous group of rare genetic disorders in which there is an extra, 3rd (duplicated) copy of a segment of DNA at least 50 base pairs long originating on the long ("q") arm of human chromosome 15.
+As a result, affected cells of the body contain a total of 3 copies of these duplicated bases, instead of the usual 2 copies - one inherited from the mother and one from the father - found in the normal human diploid genome.

 Signs and symptoms

 The disorder is primarily characterized by growth abnormalities, which range from growth retardation to accelerated growth, intellectual disability, and distinctive malformations of the head and face.
 Additional abnormalities may involve malformation of the skeleton, spine and neck; fingers and/or toes; genitals (particularly in males); and, in some cases, heart problems and seizures.

 Diagnosis

 The diagnosis of partial trisomy 15q can be made prenatally or postnatally.

 The method used for precise diagnosis depends on a number of factors, including the size of the segment of duplicated material, its location, its orientation (inverted), and others.